abhay07081995/delta-demo/README.md

 # delta-demo
-it is created for practice use
+it is created for practice use.